graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 found in `tutorialutils.cc`.
 The routines are:

-- `double burn(unsigned long i)` - Perform some useless maths for `i` loops and return an value
+- `double burn(unsigned long i)` - Perform some useless maths for `i` loops and return an numerical value
   (note that on a fast modern CPU, 1000 loops takes about 30 microseconds)
-- `double burn_for(float interval)` - Perform some useless maths until `interval` milliseconds have passed and return a value
+- `double burn_for(float interval)` - Perform some useless maths until `interval` milliseconds have passed and return a numerical value

 The `burn.cc` code can be compiled to check your local performance.